 One of the most delightful short walks for the Scottish pilgrim in Cowal, is that from the ruins of Kilmorie Church in Strathlachlan following the shore, past Old Castle Lachlan, then hiking into the hillside to the location of the old chapel of Kilbride.
 It should take around 90 minutes each way, at an easy pace, and this 3hr round trip can be shortened – or indeed lengthened – by looping over the hillside past Tobar an Longairt (‘well of the shieling’), which once supplied the vanished township of Portindrain with water.

 You can shave 30 – 50mins from the walking time by looping past the well and down to the grounds of New Castle Lachlan, or alternatively add 40mins – 1hr to the journey by heading east after the well, around the back of Kilbride, and taking in the current Strathlachlan Church, which was built in 1792.
 Below, you’ll find a description of the route out, and some suggestions for your return.
 For an even more thorough guide to the whole loop, please refer to our Pilgrim Route Guides section of the website.

 There are number of different options for parking depending on how you want to approach this pilgrimage.
-You could, for instance park at Strathlachlan Church, which sits at the junction between the B8000 and an unnamed road, which forms part of the longer return route, at ///tickling.oldest.outlined, then head on foot down to Kilmorie and the path to Kilbride; or head toward the unnamed road and walk the longer loop in reverse.
+You could, for instance park at Strathlachlan Church, which sits at the junction between the B8000 and an unnamed road, at ///tickling.oldest.outlined.
+From here, head down the B8000 on foot to Kilmorie and the path to Kilbride; or head toward the unnamed road and walk the longer loop in reverse.

 Alternatively there’s a lay-by, large enough for three cars, right next to Kilmorie (///digests.tempting.divisions); a car park on the right further down the road (///figure.intersect.drive), which is suitable for larger vehicles such as a minibus or camper-van; and parking near Inver restaurant (///motorist.ramble.trading), which is where the photograph above was taken from.